 One property needed two bedrooms and an ensuite for their growing family, whereas their next door neighbour needed the space to contain just two bedrooms.
-The internal styles differed as well.

-The new rear dormers have an ingenious full height safety glazed window with its opening restricted to ‘tilt’ only.
-This restricted opening width provided additional safety and also allowed us to omit an external balustrade, as it is not hinging open like typical French windows.
+The new rear dormers have full height safety glazed window with its opening restricted to ‘tilt’ only.
+This restricted opening width, provided additional safety and also allowed us to omit a need for an external balustrade, as it is not hinging open like a typical French door.

 This was a very rare and interesting case of having in effect separate Clients for simultaneous projects.
 The same contractor was responsible for both projects at the same time.